 As a real estate professional, it’s important you have a personal safety protocol in place that you use every day with every client, like when meeting new clients, showing properties or sharing information online.

-There are a variety of tools you can add to your personal safety protocol, such as smartphone apps like Homesnap Pro’s Safety Timer.
-Additionally, here are a few more safety resources, and be sure to read on for a few quick tips.
+There are a variety of tools you can add to your personal safety protocol, such as smartphone apps like SentriLock’s Agent Safety feature, Homesnap Pro’s Safety Timer, or NAR’s safety resources.
+Whether you’re conducting in-person showings or using virtual tools, keep your safety in mind with these quick tips.

 Show properties before dark.
 If you are going to be working after hours, advise your associate or first-line supervisor of your schedule.
 If you must show a property after dark, turn on all lights as you go through, and don’t lower any shades or draw curtains or blinds.